 Waterworks were always costly and complicate, so coming to a decision was never easy.
 Especially when other, neighbouring Water Boards were involved, who could have other interests, or could even be hostile.
 But somehow, in the end, they just HAD to reach consensus.
 Or they would ALL get wet feet, or worse.

 This tradition of lengthy discussions, slowly working towards an agreement that is of quality and acceptable for all parties, had an immense influence on Dutch mentality and society.
 It still has.

 Times have changed.
 There are no more small scale, identifiable Water Boards.
 They all merged into big organisations, each covering large parts of the country.

 But they do remain the supreme and overruling authority on water and safety related issues, sometimes to the annoyance of province or state.
 And I, and everybody else, still can elect my representative for the Board every 4 years.
 And I have to pay special water & dike taxes.
 But the Water Board has become abstract and distant.
 For most people, the memories of floods and the urgency of protection have faded.
 You could say that by doing a good job all these hundreds of years, the Water Boards might also have been digging their own grave.

 Because now, provincial authorities want to take over, and eliminate the "old fashioned" Water Boards altogether.
 They say they can do the job just as well, and for less money.
 That argument sells, these days.
 I'm not so sure.
 Without waterworks and dikes, Holland would simply not exist.
 A non political organisation, purely focussed on safety and water management, somehow, that proved to work rather well for more than 700 years.

 More on regional history here.

-Or for more information on the regional Water Board, and Dutch water management in general : www.agv.nl. (also nice downloadable flyer in English)
+For more information on our regional Water Authority, and Dutch water management in general : www.agv.nl.